-Buckingham: We the People has transitioned into the Virginia Community Rights Network (VACRN).
-In Spring 2020, we were invited to team up with the growing number of states who comprise the National Community Rights Network (NCRN), all in close partnership with CELDF.
+Buckingham: We the People transitioned into the non-profit, Virginia Community Rights Network (VACRN) in Spring 2020.
+We were invited to team up with other states who comprise the National Community Rights Network (NCRN), all in partnership with CELDF.
 An NCRN quote sums up our aims: “Rights-based organizing empowers communities to elevate the rights of people and Nature over illegitimate corporate rights that impede local and direct democracy.”

-We recognize that we cannot rely on state legislatures and courts to provide the vision that we have for the future.
-It was an epiphany for us to come to understand that we don’t just have a pipeline problem, we have a democracy problem.
-It became clear to us that we needed to find open doors and communities with elected officials who might be willing to work for systemic change.
+VACRN recognizes that we cannot rely on state legislatures, regulators and courts to provide the vision that we have for the future.
+We came to understand that we need to uplift our communities with empowered thinking and engage elected officials who might be willing to work for systemic change.
 For a deeper dive, go to the FAQ page.

 Under our current structure of law, a corporate minority, in partnership with the state, has control over our community on almost any issue that really matters to us.
 While our work has focused largely on rural environmental issues, this approach has also been applied to urban and social justice issues.
 Other state Community Rights Networks have extended their work to provide organizing assistance to groups working on issues such as sanctuary cities for immigrants, campaign finance reform, living wages, worker/labor protections, homelessness, and police accountability.

 We are assisted by the Community Environmental Legal Defense Fund (CELDF) working in rural Pennsylvania since 1995.
 CELDF lead the foundational work which pioneered the global Rights of Nature movement.
 The National Community Rights Network (NCRN), in partnership with CELDF, was formed in October 2014.
 We are affiliated with NCRN to support communities in reclaiming their rights to the healthy, thriving, sustainable, regenerative world they envision.